 Pennsylvania Jack has several hobbies.
 One of them is serving as a Volunteer Lighthouse Keeper.
 So let’s call him “Lighthouse Jack.”
 Each summer, Jack and his wife travel somewhere in the good old U.S.A. and volunteer their time and knowledge as “keepers/ tourguides/ docents” at a Lighthouse somewhere.
 So far they have been at two lighthouses in Maine, one in Oregon, six in southern Michigan including one “in” Lake Michigan, two on Lake Superior on the “UP” (Upper Peninsula – it really is different “up there”), another on the north shore of Lake Superior in Minnesota, and one in Maryland.
-In 2018 they went “international” when they were volunteers at a lighthouse in New Brunswick, Canada.
+In 2018 and 2019 they went “international” when they were volunteers at a lighthouse in New Brunswick, Canada.
 Information and photos of all of these are found in this section of the website.
 When we first volunteered back in 2005, we really knew very little about lighthouses, and in fact didn’t even know we liked them all that much.
 Many summers later it has become a journey that we just can’t imagine never having embarked upon.
 Who knows where we will be next!

 Along the way we have learned much about lighthouses, their operation, history, and lore, and would like to share it with you.
-So this page will include some lighthouse information and lore, as well as photos of all of the places we’ve been, and links to some very interesting websites about lighthouses too.
+So these pages will include some lighthouse information and lore, as well as photos of all of the places at which we have been volunteers, and links to some very interesting websites about lighthouses too.
 Then you too can claim to be a “Pharologist,” one who studies lighthouses.

 The pics above show Jack and Tobi in some of their various roles as costumed lighthouse interpreters.